-However, all of these trends skip the fundamental principle of fat loss.
+However, all of these trends skip the fundamental principle of weight loss.
 To burn fat you have to try to gain muscle.
-So with this in mind here are eight tips to help you create workout programs for fat loss.
+So with this in mind here are eight tips to help you create workout programs for weight loss.

 These tips are specifically aimed at personal trainers and fitness coaches who want to help their clients lose weight.
 However, these tips still apply if you’re looking to lose fat yourself.
 It will be tougher to create your own program and hold yourself accountable, so to get the best results it is worth hiring a coach.
 If you are looking to lose fat, find an OPEX Gym near you and get started with a coach today.

 Elevated cortisol, a stress hormone, is associated with increased belly fat.
 Stress also produces the hormone betatrophin which inhibits fat metabolism.
 To effectively burn fat and gain muscle your client’s body needs to be under as little stress as possible.